degenerateddev/Halloween-Counter/README.md

 # Halloween-Counter

+NOTE: Some of this code is from the website: https://codepen.io
+      I used code from this site and modified him.

-Just a testing Website to get better in Webdevelopment
+This site is only a fun project to get better in Webdevelopment.